The Use of Herbs and Natural Plant Compounds in the Fight Against Cancer

 Plant oestrogens (phytoestrogens) have many benefits.
 Most phytoestrogens are not oestrogenic.
 They prevent proliferation of oestrogen-driven cancer cells.
 They down-regulate oestrogen receptors.
 They increase bone mineral density.
 They lower cholesterol and triglycerides.
 They increase HDL (´good´ cholesterol).
 They inhibit the growth of cancer cells, both oestrogen receptors, positive and negative.
 They reduce the synthesis of oestrogen through aromatase.
 They lower the risk of lung cancer in non-smokers, up to 40%.
 They intervene against VEG-F, a factor that enables the spread of cancer.
 Isoflavones from soya, including daldzein and genistein, enhance immunity by activating natural killer cells.
 Anticancer effects of genistein and other isoflavones have been demonstrated against prostate, lung, head-and-neck, breast, colon and bladder cancers.

-Cancers can develop for a number of
+Cancers can develop for a number of reasons

 Cancers can develop for a number of reasons including inherited conditions, toxic build up in the organs from environmental pollutants or contaminants in water and foods, prolonged stress and hormonal imbalance resulting in lowered immune system resistance.
 But highest on the list of causes appears to be something within our own genetic blueprint that establishes and perpetuates an irreversible deterioration in the day by day regenerative copies of our cellular make-up.
 Some drugs can repair or destroy these genetic mistakes.
 But reversion is common, causing cancer to return.
 Scientific research shows that the health-promoting benefits of whole herbal medicines and organic fresh foods can both considerably improve an immune system that has little resistance to cancer, and also be of great benefit when taken alongside regular chemotherapy.
 There is evidence that side effects are reduced and that the combined treatment, chemo and herbal medicine, far from negating or neutralising each other, brings about enhanced results.